Streptocarpella saxorum ‘Concord Blue’

 Overview

-Uses: Houseplant, patio containers, hanging baskets, plant stands, sheltered outdoor spaces in warm climates
+Uses: Houseplants, patio containers, hanging baskets, plant stands, sheltered outdoor spaces in warm climates.

 Sun: Partial Sun / Partial Shade